Blog

 2. What are the symptoms of diarrhea?

-Diarrhea is therefore manifested by soft or liquid stools as previously mentioned, accompanied by an increased frequency of trips to the toilet, often with an urgent need.
-It can be accompanied by a feeling of bloating, lower abdominal cramps and sometimes nausea.
+Diarrhea is therefore manifested by loose or liquid stools as mentioned above, accompanied by an increased frequency of trips to the toilet, often with an urgent need.
+It can be accompanied by a feeling of bloating , lower abdominal cramps and sometimes nausea.

 It is then necessary to drink abundantly to compensate for these losses and prevent dehydration, even if this can be difficult.

 Inadequate or delayed rehydration could worsen your overall health.
-To limit these risks, we recommend that you favor drinks rich in electrolytes or oral rehydration solutions.
+To limit these risks, we recommend choosing electrolyte-rich drinks or oral rehydration solutions.

 3. Why does diarrhea cause dehydration?

-Due to the liquid nature of stools, diarrhea causes a significant loss of water through the digestive tract.
-When combined with other symptoms such as fever, vomiting or excessive sweating, water loss is even greater, further weakening the overall condition of the body.
+Due to the liquid nature of stools, diarrhea causes significant water loss from the digestive tract.
+When combined with other symptoms such as fever, vomiting , or excessive sweating, water loss is even greater, further weakening the body's overall condition.

-However, the impact of diarrhea is not limited to water loss, it also causes a significant loss of electrolytes.
-Simply drinking water is not always enough to compensate for these losses, as the body needs these electrolytes to effectively absorb water and restore its balance.
+However, the impact of diarrhea is not limited to water loss; it also causes a significant loss of electrolytes .
+Simply drinking water is not always enough to compensate for these losses, as the body needs these electrolytes to efficiently absorb water and restore its balance.
 This is why, in the case of diarrhea, the risk of dehydration is particularly high.

 It is therefore essential to be attentive to the warning signs of dehydration, such as: